retentioneering/retentioneering-tools/docs/source/user_guides/preprocessing.rst

 Linking nodes
 ~~~~~~~~~~~~~

-In order to link a node to its parents, call :py:meth:`PGraph.add_node() <retentioneering.graph.p_graph.PGraph.add_node>`.
+In order to link a node to its parents, call :py:meth:`PGraph.add_node() <retentioneering.graph.preprocessing_graph.PGraph.add_node>`.
 The method accepts a node object and its parents list.
 A regular node must have a single parent, whereas a merging node must have at least two parents.
 We will demonstrate how merging nodes work in the next subsection.
 As of now, here is how to connect a pair of nodes of our graph:

 .. code-block:: python